-Inspired by the work of Gian Lorenzo Bernini, Michelangelo and Antonia Canova, Dan's new sculptures - collectively titled Modern Relics - reimagine a classic style in a thoroughly modern setting.
+Inspired by the work of Gian Lorenzo Bernini, Michelangelo and Antonio Canova, Dan's Modern Relics series reimagines a classic style in a thoroughly modern setting.
 With authenticity in mind, he intertwines the exploration of how we treat our bodies with a desire to create works which look like they could be hundreds of years old.

 "The copper finish is one I’ve also developed over time.
 It’s a technique which mixes real, hand-applied copper leaf with paint-aging methods.
 The aging method can be taken to the extreme by using chemicals to produce a natural Verdigris (a bluish-green patina).
 I love the warm tones of the copper, and it really helps the engraved or sculpted tattoos stand out from the sculpture."